Skip to main content

 Conservation And Sustainability

-The primary conservation priority is protecting the UNESCO-inscribed primeval beech forests from any logging or disturbance.
+The primary conservation priority is protecting the old-growth beech and fir forests from logging or disturbance.
 Illegal logging in buffer zones and adjacent areas remains a significant threat to the broader forest ecosystem.
 The park manages visitor access to the primeval forests to prevent trail erosion and disturbance to the natural dynamics.
 Large carnivore conservation focuses on maintaining habitat connectivity and reducing human-wildlife conflict with surrounding communities.
 Climate change monitoring tracks potential impacts on the beech forests, as European beech is sensitive to drought stress and may be affected by projected changes in precipitation patterns.

 Visitor Ratings